jparraporcar/s2e/README.md

     yarn -v
     ```

-3. **Xcode**: If you're on macOS, you'll need Xcode for iOS development.
-You can install it from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835).
+3. **Xcode**: If you're on macOS, you'll need Xcode for iOS development (and an Apple developer account).
+You can install Xcode from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835).

 ### Backend setup